-Monitoring results must be reported to EPA on either the electronic or paper Discharge Monitoring Report (DMR) approved formats.
-Monitoring results can be submitted electronically in lieu of the paper DMR Form.
-To submit electronically, access the NetDMR website at www.epa.gov/netdmr and contact the R6NetDMR@epa.gov in-box for further instructions.
-Until you are approved for Net DMR, you must report on the Discharge Monitoring Report (DMR) Form EPA.
-No. 3320-1 in accordance with the "General Instructions" provided on the form.
-No additional copies are needed if reporting electronically, however when submitting paper form EPA No. 3320-1, the permittee shall submit the original DMR signed and certified as required by Part III.D.
-11 and all other reports required by Part III.D. to the EPA at the address below.
-Duplicate copies of paper DMR's and all other reports shall be submitted to the appropriate State agency (ies) at the following address (es):
+Discharge Monitoring Report (DMR) results shall be electronically reported to EPA per 40 CFR 127.16.
+To submit electronically, access the NetDMR website at https://netdmr.epa.gov.
+Until approved for Net DMR, the permittee shall request temporary or emergency waivers from electronic reporting.
+To obtain the waiver, please contact: U.S. EPA - Region 6, Water

+Enforcement Branch, New Mexico State Coordinator (6EN-WC), (214) 665-6468.
+If paper reporting is granted temporarily, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and copies to NMED as required.
+Duplicate copies of all other reports shall be submitted to NMED at the following address(es):